 SNapps, a TWA favorite for their emphasis on promoting independence with kids that have special needs, has come out with a new series of apps with the emphasis on giving kids a voice in sharing about themselves.
 In Me&Myself, the first of three planned in the series for self-expression, kids, and young adults are able to compile a digital scrapbook about their lives.
-It forays into giving kids the tools to proclaim who they are – and what a joyous treasure that is – as that is one of the first steps in becoming Independent.
-Of course SNapps, a group within The Center of Educational Technologies (CET), has kids with varied abilities in mind when making their apps.
-This new series is no different; the same thoughtfulness and quality is evident with every attention to detail.
+Its forays into giving kids the tools to proclaim who they are – and what a joyous treasure that is - as that is one of the first steps in becoming Independent.
+Of course, SNapps, a group within The Center for Educational Technologies (CET), has kids with varied abilities in mind when making their apps.
+This new series is no different; the same thoughtfulness and quality are evident with every attention to detail.
 Please check out their website for more info about SNapps and their other apps.
 The parent’s section as in all of the SNaaps’ apps, is outstanding and delves deeper into their pedagogical rationale.

 Me&Myself forays into giving kids the tools to proclaim who they are – and what a joyous treasure that is, as that is one of the first steps in becoming more Independent.
 Divided into sections, kids can work on their scrapbook in manageable chunks over time or as able.
 Adding pictures, videos or voice clips is a snap.
 There is access to the web, so you may want to monitor young kids when searching for a picture.
 Each section is loaded with prompts for kids who may have trouble initiating or for adults when helping younger children construct their album.
 Hint: to edit any page please make sure you are in edit mode to use the tools for the page.
 Included is the ability to export books to send out, and this would be a treasured gift to parents and grandparents alike.
 The 8 sections include sharing information on:

 • Me – In this section kids practice using their name and age, giving definition and reference point to themselves as the focal point in their scrapbook.